 There have actually been electric-powered Smarts since 2007, but this latest model is the first we could really recommend.
 At last it’s a proper little car you could use every day.
-It’s one of the cheapest ways of going electric too, as it costs around £17,000 once the government grant has been deducted.
+It’s one of the cheapest ways of going electric too, as it costs around £22,000 depending on the offers available.

 But it doesn’t have much car (or many people) to carry around, so it’s pretty efficient, with an official range of up to 82 miles.
 That could be plenty if you are staying within the city limits.
 It might even last a week if you are just doing a short commute or school run, so you would only need to charge at the weekends.

 The other advantage of that small battery is that it’s much quicker and cheaper to charge.
 On a normal home charger it will be full in about three and a half hours.
-On one of the new generation of 22kW AC points which are popping up it will take less than an hour and a full charge at home shouldn’t cost more than about £2.50 either.
-That’s cheaper than a posh coffee.
+On one of the new generation of 22kW AC points which are popping up it will take less than an hour and a full charge at home shouldn’t cost more than about a fiver either.
+That’s cheaper than a couple of posh coffees.

 The other benefit of the lightweight and small size is that the EQ feels really nippy around town, with an 80bhp motor, which is plenty in a car this size.
 It’s feels really quite quick away from the lights, the steering is light and of course it’s an automatic so you don’t have to pump a clutch.